ruihukuang/AI_learning_AgentsSDK/README.md

 - The first trace *Automated SDR*
   It enables to run models including deepseek-chat, gemini-2.0-flash and llama-3.3-70b-versatile/three sales_agent tools three times at most to generate drafts if the drafts are not satisfying at the first attempt.
   Then to select the best email.
-  Finally, it uses a handoff with the use of gpt-4o-mini to act as a Email Manager to take care of formatting including converting the best email to HTML and creating a subject before sending the email based on SendGrid.
+  Finally, it uses a handoff with the use of gpt-4o-mini to act as a Email Manager to take care of formatting including converting the best email to HTML and creating a subject before sending the email using SendGrid.
 - The second trace *Protected Automated SDR* is to check whether a request of writing an email has info about a someone's personal name before starting a workflow as the one in the first trace.
 The check is about checking an input guardrail.
 This trace has been reran twice.